 The response of wetted surface area to discharge for side channel complexes is generally indicative of the mix of major, intermediate and minor side channels within a specific side channel complex and the cross-sectional shape of those side channels.
-For example, when the mainstem discharge decreases from 75,200 cfs to 59,100 cfs side channel complexes with relatively few minor side channels and relatively deep narrow intermediate side channels have little or no decrease in wetted surface area.
-As the mainstem discharge decreases from 59,100 cfs to 21,100 cfs the rate of decrease in wetted surface area, as indicated by the slope of the wetted surface area response curves in Figures 2.2 through 2.4, indicates the mix of intermediate and major side channels and their cross-sectional shape.
+For example, when the mainstem discharge decreases from 75,200 cfs to 59,100 cfs side channel complexes with relatively few minor side channels and relatively deep narrow intermediate side channels have little or no decrease in wetted surface area (see SC IV-5 and SC IV-7).
+As the mainstem discharge decreases from 59,100 cfs to 21,100 cfs the slope of the wetted surface area response curves in Figures 2.2 through 2.4, indicates the mix of intermediate and major side channels and their cross-sectional shape.
 For example, side channel complexes with wide shallow intermediate side channels will have a steeper sloping line in Figures 2.2 through 2.4 than will a side channel complex with predominately narrow deep channels.

-As the mainstem discharge decreases to 13,900 cfs intermediate channels have dewatered completely or are substantially smaller than at 21,100 cfs.
+As the mainstem discharge decreases to 13,900 cfs intermediate channels have dewatered completely or have substantially smaller wetted surface area than at 21,100 cfs.
 The wetted surface area at 13,900 cfs was difficult to digitize because the aerial photographs were taken after ice had covered low velocity areas.
 Therefore the wetted surface area for the 13,900 cfs aerial photography is probably underestimated for most side channels and overestimated for a few side channels.